osa1/int-proj/Report.markdown

 Simplest form of interpreter specialization is parsing the object program and generating meta language representations in specialization time.
-More advanced specializations involve evaluating open terms, evaluating branches of conditionals with dynamic conditions etc. similar to what's done in supercompilation.
+More advanced specializations involve doing reductions, evaluating open terms, evaluating branches of conditionals with dynamic conditions etc. similar to what's done in supercompilation.
 Main issue is to not specialize too much or too aggressively.
 We don't want our specializer to loop forever when we try to specialize a looping program.
 In case of evaluating open terms we can have looping specializer even if the program is guaranteed to terminate in runtime.

 So we have to be conservative.
-Instead of finding and implementing an heuristic that terminates for all programs, in current implementation we provide some tuning parameters to the users to specify how much to specialize.
+Instead of finding and implementing an heuristic that terminates for all programs, in current implementation we have some tuning parameters for the users to specify how much to specialize.
 One can start with a very powerful specialization parameters, and disable some specializations if his/her program causes specializer to loop.

-We compare implementations for these see:
+After having working specializers, I'll compare them for these:

 * Once we had an interpreter, how hard was it to convert it to a specializer?
   Note that by itself this question doesn't mean a lot: It may be equally simple